The benchmark interest rate just went up for the second time this year

 The increase, announced at the conclusion of the Federal Open Market Committee's two-day monetary policy meeting, continues the Fed's cautious approach to steering the economy away from potential inflation while balancing a number of newer geopolitical risks that could threaten America's nine-year growth streak.

-The new short-term interest rate now sits at a range of between 1.75 percent and 2 percent.
+The new short-term interest rate now sits at a range of 1.75 percent to 2 percent.

 The Fed also released its economic outlook for the year, including the famous "dot plot" that lays out the projected path for rate hikes as estimated by all 15 voting Fed members.